Superman Returns (2006) - Review

 Lois who is still pretty miffed about him "not saying 'Goodbye'" when he left in the first place is not so happy.
 She's pouty and disinterested in him coming back, despite the fact that he saves her from a gruesome death from falling luggage.
 She is far more interested in the power outage that occurred before he showed up.
 Superman (aka Clark Kent who also miraculously comes back around the same time and no one notices) is disappointed that Lois is not that interested in him anymore, so he stalks her and her asthmatic son, who may or may not be his.
 It's weird.
 The movie keeps hinting at the possibility that the kid is Superman's and isn't willing to confirm or deny it.
 Even Lois doesn't seem sure about it—which says a lot about her and about how memorable Superman must have been in bed.

 When Superman isn't stalking the Lanes, he reminiscing about his origin story and saving people from random disasters, which comes across as the filmmakers wanting to remake the original Superman with 2006 special effects.
 It feels wholly unnecessary in a film that acts like a sequel.
-Since it's using the John Williams score, the title sequence is the same as the old Reeve films, and even clips of Marlon Brando, this is definitely a sequel to the first film or two.
+Since it's using the John Williams score, the title sequence is the same as the old Reeve films and even clips of Marlon Brando, this is definitely a sequel to the first film or two.
 Yet, there are numerous moments that show us the capabilities of Superman like we're supposed to be meeting him for the first time.
-Thanks for showing us how Superman stops natural disasters, or how he learned how to run really fast and fly with your new fancy CGI Superman who looks like a rubber action-figure most of the time!
+Thanks for showing us how Superman stops natural disasters, or how he learned how to run really fast and fly with your new fancy CGI Superman who looks like a rubber action figure most of the time!
 Like we haven't seen that shit before!
-This all makes for redundant, boring fluff to take up screen time between the not-romance happening with him and Lois, the mystery of the power-outage (which isn't a mystery because we know who did it), and the plot involving crystals and Lex Luthor, who is doing....something.
+This all makes for redundant, boring fluff to take up screen time between the not-romance happening with him and Lois, the mystery of the power outage (which isn't a mystery because we know who did it), and the plot involving crystals and Lex Luthor, who is doing....something.

 Luthor's plan, meanwhile, isn't explained till the end in typical comic book exposition.
 When he does explain it, you'll wonder why it took so long to accomplish it.
 The events of Luthor's plot should have only taken 20 minutes to do, but it's stretched out over the course of the whole film.

-The power outage that caused the plane crash, which we know was caused by Luthor, is the subject of much discussion among the characters and becomes this mystery for them to solve.
+The power outage that caused the plane crash, which we know was caused by Luthor, is the subject of much discussion among the characters and becomes a mystery for them to solve.
 It's not much fun for the viewers when they know who caused the outage, how they did it, and why they did it when the protagonists who are trying the solve the riddle do not.
 That doesn't stop Superman Returns from using it as the boring thread to tie the protagonists to the antagonists, though.
 When their paths finally cross, an unsatisfying climax occurs and Jesus metaphors are thrown all over the screen.
 The movie then suffers the Peter Jackson sickness and takes forever to finally end.

 TL;DR (Conclusion)